pablogila/RepoCleaner/README.md

 # RepoCleaner

 This CLEAN.py program will delete all the files listed in your .gitignore file.
-It will NOT delete itself, so you can add CLEAN.py to your .gitignore file without any fear.\
+It will NOT delete itself, so you can add "CLEAN.py" to your .gitignore file without any fear.\
+It will NOT delete any folder or files within a folder named "OUT", a.k.a.
+"OUT/*" in your .gitignore.\
 To clean your folder, you just have to execute it:\
 `python3 CLEAN.py`